NOTAANAMEE/PixanKit/README.md

 - **LaunchCore**
   - src：`<git pull directory>/Pixankit/LaunchCore`
   - files：`**/*.csproj`

-5. Run `docfx docfx.json --serve` and visit `localhost:8080` in your web browser
+5. Finally, Run `docfx docfx.json --serve` and visit `localhost:8080` in your web browser

 ## 💡 Notes
 This project is a continuous work-in-progress.
 While some designs or naming conventions may evolve, your feedback and contributions are always appreciated!